Here’s where all of the after-school practices and preparation become exciting!

 Numerous CDL teams compete in regional and national competitions throughout the school year, where they have achieved great success.
 CDL teams have won the National Urban Debate Championships six times and reached at least the semi-finals in virtually every other year of this tournament’s history.
 Our students regularly win speaker awards at this event.
 Our winning team in 2010 and two of our top debaters in 2013 were invited to meet President Obama in the Oval Office.

 Each year since 2012, CDL teams have qualified for and competed in the Tournament of Champions, the most prestigious tournament in the country.
-In 2015, three of our teams competed.
+In 2016, five of our teams competed.

 CDL teams have also achieved success at the Illinois State High School Association Championship, with one of our teams winning this highly competitive tournament in 2012.